TheOdinProject/curriculum/web_development_101/project_html_css.md

 There are a couple of ways to go about doing this, but the simplest is this:

 - make sure that the main html file of your project is called `index.html`.
 If it is not, you will need to rename it.
-- go to your github repo on the web and click the __Settings__ button
+- go to your online github repository for the specific project eg.`https://github.com/YourName/google-homepage` and click the __Settings__ button for that repository.
 - scroll down until you find the __GitHub Pages__ section
 - change the __Source__ from _none_ to _master branch_ and click Save.
 - it may take a few minutes (the GitHub website says up to 10) but your project should be accessible over the web from `your-gh-username.github.io/your-github-repo-name` (obviously substituting your own details in the link)